-In March 2018, the OEB issued a letter stating that the OEB expected Hydro One Networks Inc. to file (i) a four-year transmission rate application in 2019-2022; and (ii) a joint distribution-transmission rate application for 2023-2027, including rates for Hydro One Remote Communities Inc. See "Business of Hydro One - Transmission Business - Regulation - Recent Transmission Rate Applications - Hydro One Networks Inc." for more information.
+In March 2018, the OEB issued a letter stating that the OEB expected HONI to file a joint distribution-transmission rate application for 2023-2027, including rates for Hydro One Remote Communities Inc. See "Business of Hydro One - Transmission Business Segment - Regulation - Recent Transmission Rate Applications - HONI" for more information.